IBM-Blockchain/HSM/Z-HSM/README.md

   ```sh
   kubectl get node <NODENAME> --show-labels=true
   ```
+**Important:** Record the values of the `<LABEL-KEY>`:`<LABEL-VALUE>` pair to provide it in a subsequent step.

 ## Deploy the image

-Edit the [pkcs11-proxy-opencryptoki.yaml](./deployment/pkcs11-proxy-opencryptoki.yaml) file and provide the values from your own environment:
+The [pkcs11-proxy-opencryptoki.yaml](./deployment/pkcs11-proxy-opencryptoki.yaml) is used to deploy the image to your Kubernetes cluster.
+It contains the configuration information for the Docker image, the PKCS #11 proxy, and openCryptoki settings.
+Edit the file and provide the values from your own environment:

 Replace the following variables in the file:
 - **`<IBPREPO-KEY-SECRET>`**: Specify the name of the docker-registry secret that you created in the [Create a Docker registry secret](#create-a-docker-registry-secret) step.
 For example, `ibprepo-key-secret`.